joshspicer/cosmo-workshop-wargames/README.md

 bandit0@bandit:~$
 ```

 Hey look, we found something in a file called `readme` that looks like a password.
 If we use this password on [the next level](http://overthewire.org/wargames/bandit/bandit1.html) we see that it works!
-Note that we changed the username from `bandit0` to `bandit1`.
+Note that we changed the username below from `bandit0` to `bandit1`.

 #### Level 1 -> Level 2